Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 #### Structure

-Our point-in-time structures will contain:
+Our Point-In-Time structures will contain:

 ##### Source Model (source_model)
 This is the name of the parent Hub that contains the primary key (src_pk) and to which the Satellites are connected to.